AdrianRossouw/daemon-co-za/_posts/articles/2014-03-15-from-trenches-js-cdn-point-of-failure.md

 ### Using a public JS CDN is inappropriate for anything more complex than a JSFiddle.

 This really flies in the face of currently accepted best practices, but in the last 6 months I have had two experiences that taught me this the hard way.

+I should add that I don't object to using a CDN to serve your static files, but rather to using a shared public CDN (such as cdnjs or google hosted libraries) to serve your vendor libraries (such as jquery and backbone).

 While not my own experience, I have included someone else's experience from a [reddit discussion](http://www.reddit.com/r/javascript/comments/1zsu7h/my_requirejs_itches_and_how_i_scratched_them/cfx7l40) to further illustrate my point.